What Happens When a Contract Lacks Detail?

 Understanding the Rules of Contract Interpretation Including the Extent and Limits of Reviewable Outside Information

-A contract that is ambiguous, meaning lacking of detail or terms on a specific concern that raises interpretation difficulty, may be interpreted via an objective review of the surrounding circumstances in existence when the contract was entered into by the parties; however, a court must be cautious to avoid injecting terms into a contract.
+An ambiguous contract, being a contract that lacks enough details or lacks clarity and thereby poses an interpretation challenge, may be interpreted via an objective review of the surrounding circumstances in existence when the contract was entered into by the parties.
+With this said, courts must refrain from rewriting the contract.

 The law permits a court to consider the surrounding circumstances that existed when parties entered into a contract and the contract is ambiguous and troublesome to interpret merely from what is stated within the contract document; however, there are various restrictions on what a court may impart into a contract whereas a court must refrain from rewriting the contract so to, essentially, insert terms and the court must only interpret terms.
 These principles were explained in the case of Winfund Software Corp. v.
 Progressive Financial Strategy Capital Group Corp., 2021 ONSC 6568 while citing the Supreme Court case of Sattva Capital Corp. v.
 Creston Moly Corp., 2014 SCC 53 (CanLII), 2 S.C.R.
 633 whereas in Winfund it was said: